1emvr/ROPEmporium/notes/ROP & DEP_CET Bypass.md

 Bypassing or changing DEP settings can all be done with native Windows API calls

 #### Overcoming ASLR
-- cause a memory leak
+- cause a memory leak to a module/ library
 - take brute-force approach (unreasonable on 64-bit systems)
 - choose a module that doesn't have ASLR/Rebase enabled